 Why Power Wash?

-Opposed to scrubbing an exterior surface by hand, power (or pressure) washing is a faster, more effective way to clean.
-Cleansers are applied to treat the surface for the typical contaminants like dirt, grime, algae, mold, and mildew.
+As opposed to scrubbing an exterior surface by hand, power (or pressure) washing is a faster, more effective way to clean.
+Cleansers treat the surface for the typical contaminants like dirt, grime, algae, mold, and mildew.
 Afterward, a safe yet appropriate amount of pressure is used to rinse everything away.
 Pressure should never be the sole method of lifting buildup from stubborn areas.
 A soft bristle brush should be used if there are any spots that won’t come up.

 How Perfect Power Wash Cleans

-At Perfect Power Wash, our infield service members clean exterior surfaces by always using a safe amount of pressure while allowing the cleansers to do most of the work.
+Now, when someone asks “What is power washing?”, you will have the answer.
+At Perfect Power Wash, our professional technicians clean exterior surfaces by always using a safe amount of pressure while allowing the cleansers to do most of the work.
 No surface is the same as the next, and we calibrate the pressure we use for the surface we are cleaning.
-With nearly 100,000 jobs completed, we have the experience to perform a safe and effective job every time.
+With over 200,000 jobs completed, we have the experience to perform a safe and effective job every time.